Realization of an atomic quantum Hall system in four dimensions

 gives access to the second Chern character $\rho_2^{\text{bulk}}$.
 Our measurements yield $\rho_2^{\text{bulk}}\simeq0.65(2)/k^2$, close to the theoretical expectation $\rho_2^{\text{bulk}}=\tfrac{1}{8}\epsilon_{\alpha\beta\gamma\delta}\Omega_{\text{bulk}}^{\alpha\beta}\Omega_{\text{bulk}}^{\gamma\delta}=3/(4k^2)$ and to the value $0.75(7)/k^2$ computed from the Berry curvature measurements.

-In conclusion, we realized a 4D quantum Hall system, and revealed its non-trivial topological character.
 Other specific properties of the 4D quantum Hall effect could be addressed in future work, such as the complex edge mode trajectories expected for compact boundaries \cite{estienne_ergodic_2021}.
 Our protocol could also be generalized to engineer other classes of topological systems, such as 5D Weyl semimetals \cite{lian_five-dimensional_2016} and 6D quantum Hall systems \cite{lee_electromagnetic_2018,petrides_six-dimensional_2018}.

-Furthermore, our work opens a door towards the study of interacting quantum many-body physics in high-dimensional topological structures, where one expects generalized fractional quantum Hall states \cite{zhang_four-dimensional_2001,nayak_non-abelian_2008,bernevig_effective_2002}.
-Interacting quantum Hall states in high dimensions could also be used to simulate high-energy physics models, such as quantum gravity \cite{zhang_four-dimensional_2001} and Yang-Mills field theory \cite{yang_conservation_1954,barns-graham_adhm_2018}.
+Furthermore, our work paves a way towards the study of interacting quantum many-body physics in high-dimensional topological structures.
+Interactions between atoms should drive a redistribution of momentum across the ground band, leading to a many-body ground state involving the entire spin manifold.
+For bosonic atomic gases in the regime of large filling of the ground-band orbitals, we expect the formation of a Bose-condensed superfluid exhibiting quantized vortices \cite{mccanna_superfluid_2021}.
+For small fillings, the system should form strongly-correlated liquids generalizing fractional quantum Hall states \cite{zhang_four-dimensional_2001,nayak_non-abelian_2008,bernevig_effective_2002}.
+A prerequisite to these studies would be to enlarge further the size of the synthetic dimensions, such that localized excitations can be properly defined and manipulated.